HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

-The method works on the assumption that the noise floor is predictable and, therefore, if the $\tilde{y}_{n|n}$ error is above a threshold, $\gamma$, then that implies that the error is large and the value, $x(n)$, could not be predicted.
+If this error, $\tilde{y}_{n|n}$, is above a threshold, $\eta$, then that implies that the error is large and the value, $x_n$, could not be predicted.
 This is indicative of the onset of the \ac{IR}, which is not predictable by the Kalman filter.
 Therefore, once the onset has been located, the \ac{IR} is trimmed before and after the onset so that all the \acp{IR} in the \ac{HRTF} possess the same delay, thus removing the \ac{ITD}.